robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 ## Python class

 ### Serial version, RMT
-watchdog = Watchdog(port, status=None, baudrate=9600)
+watchdog = Watchdog(port, status=None, restart=False, baudrate=9600)

-Port is the name or number of the GPIO port.
+**Port** is the name or number of the GPIO port.
 It is important not to supply a pin object, but the name, e.g. "P9" or 14.
-The GPIO pin will be initialized by the class. status is the name/number of a pin, which, if connected, can be used to read back the status of the watchdog. baudrate is the speed to be used.
+The GPIO pin will be initialized by the class.
+**status** is the name/number of a pin, which, if connected, can be used to read back the status of the watchdog.
+If the status pin is set,
+**restart**=True will cause a feed signal to be sent when status starts toggling, which is when the watch period is halfway expired.
+This is useful in situations, when there is no suitable place for a feed() call.
+The drawback: feed() is then called in a callback function, which may even be executed when the to-be-supervized functions stoppped working.
+**baudrate** is the speed to be used.
 The default is 9600 and hardly ever changed.

 ### Serial version, UART
 watchdog = Watchdog(uart, status=None)

-uart has be be an UART object created with the proper baud rate and pin assignments. status is a Pin object, defined in input mode for reading back the status pin.
+**uart** has be be an UART object created with the proper baud rate and pin assignments.
+**status** is a Pin object, defined in input mode for reading back the status pin.

 ### Pulse version
-watchdog = Watchdog(port, status=None)
+watchdog = Watchdog(port, status=None, restart=False)

-Port is the name or number of the GPIO port.
+**Port** is the name or number of the GPIO port.
 It is important not to supply a pin object, but the name, e.g. "P9" or 14.
-The GPIO pin will be initialized by the class. status is the name/number of a pin, which, if connected, can be used to read back the status of the watchdog.
+The GPIO pin will be initialized by the class.
+**status** is the name/number of a pin, which, if connected, can be used to read back the status of the watchdog.
+**restart**=True will cause a feed signal to be sent when status starts toggling, which is when the watch period is halfway expired.
+This is useful in situations, when there is no suitable place for a feed() call.
+The drawback: feed() is then called in a callback function, which may even be executed when the to-be-supervized functions stoppped working.

 ## Methods